 During the Annual Inspection, construction lay-down and staging areas were examined for evidence of nonindigenous invasive species.
-If any invasive arthropod species (e.g. ants and spiders) were detected, they would have been photo documented, mapped, and described, and then arrangements would have been made for eradication to prevent these species from establishing populations.
-Eradication resident measures may include brushing away spider webs to disrupt mating and foraging, sticky traps to capture ants, and the application of pesticides in accordance with established practice at

-HO (University of Hawaii 2010) and pursuant to label requirements.
+If any invasive arthropod species (e.g. ants and spiders) were detected, they would have been photo documented, mapped, and described, and then arrangements would have been made for eradication to prevent these species from establishing resident populations.
+Eradication measures may include brushing away spider webs to disrupt mating and foraging, sticky traps to capture ants, and the application of pesticides in accordance with established practice at HO (University of Hawai'i 2010) and pursuant to label requirements.